-The qualified business income deduction – QBI deduction – is new to the tax scene.
+The qualified business income deduction – QBI deduction – is relatively new to the tax scene.
 It’s a powerful tool in reducing your tax liability, but calculating the deduction can be tricky.

-What’s the QBI deduction?
+First, what’s the QBI deduction?

 It’s a way for individual taxpayers to reduce their tax liability with qualified business income (QBI) they receive from partnerships, S corporations, and sole proprietorships.

 Generally, taxpayers can deduct 20% of QBI, qualified cooperative dividends, qualified REIT dividends, and qualified publicly traded partnership (PTP) income.

 Start by using your taxable income, NOT your adjusted gross income (AGI).
 Your taxable income is your gross income after you’ve subtracted your deductions and personal exemptions.